cksystemsteaching/selfie/manuscript/architecture.md

 [Instruction Register (ir)][]
 : The part of a control unit that stores the instruction currently being executed or decoded.

-[Memory][]
-: Hardware device that stores information for immediate use in a computer; it is synonymous with the term "primary storage".

-[Input/Output (I/O)][]
-: The communication between an information processing system, such as a computer, and the outside world, possibly a human or another information processing system.

 [Instruction Set Architecture (ISA)][]
 : The part of the computer architecture related to programming, including the native data types, instructions, registers, addressing modes, memory architecture, interrupt and exception handling, and input/output (I/O).